IOM St John's Course

 The startline was situated in the village of St John's itself, heading out on the A1 Douglas to Peel road, then the A3 Castletown to Ramsey road and the primary A4 Peel to Kirk Michael Coast Road.
 The highest point of the course is at St John's Chapel situated on the Cronk-y-Voddy straight, some 780 ft above sea level.

 The road was dusty and unaltered from its normal daily usage, save for the curious decision to spray the Ballacraine to Kirk Michael section of the course with acid to try and contain the plumes of dust which emerged whenever the riders went over.
-It had no discernable effect, except for burning holes in the riders' leathers...
-The paddock was next to the old stonewall at the Tynwald Inn, while the blackboard from the nearby schoolhouse served as a scoreboard.
+It had no discernible effect, except for burning holes in the riders' leathers...

 Amidst these humble beginnings, at 10am on Tuesday 28 May 1907, 25 riders set off in pairs, with 17 in the single cylinder-class (Class One) and another eight in the twin cylinder class (Class Two).
 The Class one machines were allowed one gallon (4.5 litres) of petrol for every 90 miles, while the twins could use one every 75 miles.